-This vegan shepherd’s pie is full of flavor and surprisingly healthy (but delicious!).
-Top quinoa, lentils, plenty of vegetables with creamy roasted garlic mashed potatoes.
+This vegan shepherd’s pie is full of flavor and surprisingly healthy.
+We topped protein-rich quinoa, lentils, and plenty of vegetables with creamy roasted garlic mashed potatoes.
 It’s warming, satisfying and pack with nutrients.

-The vegan shepherd’s pie filling is super flavorful.
+This vegan shepherd’s pie filling is super flavorful.
 We simmered tons of veggies in rich vegetable broth and fragrant herbs.
 And by tons, I do mean tons.
 This shepherds pie packs onions, leeks, mushrooms, carrots, peas and spinach.
 And that’s not to mention all the fresh aromatics like tarragon, roasted garlic, and parsley.
 It smells so good that even my husband – an extremely picky eater + carnivore – happily ate a full serving.
 TBH, my mouth is kinda watering right now as I write this post, and it’s 6:20 AM.
 If that doesn’t convince you how good this is, not sure what will.

 We all know the mashed potatoes are the best part.
 Instead of heavy cream or milk, we use vegetable broth for this Shepherd’s pie.
 Extra flavor comes from vegan butter and roasted garlic.
 The result is a lighter mashed potato that’s the perfect fluffy topping to our vegan shepherd’s pie.
 You can even sub vegan butter with olive oil – totally up to you.